Tanya Maria Geritsidou

-Tanya Maria Geritsidou (in Greek: Τάνυα Μαρία Γεριτσίδου) (born 1978) (nom de plume Tantz Aerine) is a Greek psychopedagogue, artist, author, publisher and activist.
+Tanya Maria Geritsidou (Greek: Τάνυα Μαρία Γεριτσίδου) (born 1978) (nom de plume Tantz Aerine) is a Greek psychopedagogue, artist, author, publisher and activist.
 She invests in the cultivation of the humanitarian and philhellenic spirit through legal action of international range, literature and scripts, as well as art works.

 Early life

 Geritsidou was born in Montreal, Quebec, Canada and grew up in Athens, Greece from age four.
 Her mother was Olga G. Yeritsidou.
 She raised her daughter with a strong sense of social responsibility and independence.
 Her mother emphasized the value of a sociopolitical identity as a means to self-actualization, and as a guarantee of valuing global heritage.

 She has degrees in psychology and education.
 Her focus was on the effect of fear in awareness, critical thought and memory.
 She has contributed to the development of educational methods for overcoming learning difficulties and the development of intelligence and motivation.